skip to content

 South Asian Plenary Roundtable: Environmentalism and the Arts

-India's sudden, unprecedented success at the Oscars in 2023 with All that Breathes and The Elephant Whisperers, both documentaries with strong environmental-humanist themes brings to new light the fact that the arts have always been engaged with issues concerning the environment.
+India’s sudden, unprecedented success at the Oscars in 2023 with All that Breathes and The Elephant Whisperers, both documentaries with strong environmental-humanist themes, brings to new light the fact that the arts have always been engaged with issues concerning the environment.
 The South Asian Plenary Roundtable topically focuses on the theme Environmentalism and the Arts broadly, which could include musical cultures, dance, performing arts, film, documentary, as well as literature.
-Each panelist can focus on and speak to a specific text/tradition and extrapolate on what kind of environmentally-formed historical understanding is possible when the axis is shifted to, say, a marginalized people's or an animal's or a waterbody's history of representation.
+The panel will have up top five speakers and each panelist can focus on and speak to a specific text/tradition and extrapolate on what kind of environmentally-formed historical understanding is possible when the axis is shifted to, say, a marginalized people’s or an animal’s or a waterbody’s history of representation/s.

 Organizer: Anupama Mohan, Indian Institute of Technology Jodhpur (IITJ)